 Daredevil is Marvel’s best work yet.
-Some people think this series is a bit overrated, and I agree with them to some extent.
-You have to agree, however, that it’s one of the best superhero TV shows ever produced.
+Some people think this shows is a bit overrated, and I agree with them to some extent.
+You have to agree, however, that it’s one of the best superheroes shows ever produced.
 Daredevil easily surpasses rest of the Marvel’s and DC’s offerings.

-The plot revolves around Matt Murdock, who balances his life of an ordinary, blind lawyer in the daylight and a fearless vigilante at nights.
+The plot revolves around Matt Murdock, who balances his life of an ordinary, blind lawyer in the daylight and a fearless vigilante at night.